omaemaru/DynoBOT/README.md

 6. Invite DynoBOT in to your server.

-7. Within the server, Use the `/hello` command provided to you.
+7. Within the server, Use the `/dynosetup` to initialise the setup.

 ## Help
 Write me on discord #omaemaru if you need help.